Applications for our 2018 Analyst cohort are now closed. We will reopen applications in October 2018 for our September 2019 intake.

 What made you choose this as a career path?

-I knew that I wanted a career which was related to health (the NHS in particular) as I did a Masters in Public Health.
+I knew that I wanted a career which was related to health (the NHS in particular) as I did a Masters in International Health Management.
 It was also very important to me that I could personally develop a diverse range of skills on which to build my future career.
 Consultancy was the natural choice as it allows you to develop advanced analytical skills but you also have to present to your clients which forces you to communicate complex messages in a simple, digestible way.
 We are often delivering multiple pieces of work to multiple people on a single project, and project management skills are crucial to ensure delivery of this so you also quickly build skills in this area too.

 Why did you decide to join Carnall Farrar over other strategy consulting firms?